 = Messaging without SPAM

-With these two requirements being fulfilled, it is clear that Facebooks current efforts are targeting a serious enterprise Product.
-But there are other smart decision made:
+With these two requirements being fulfilled, it is clear that Facebook's current efforts are targeting a serious enterprise Product.
+But there are other smart decision being made as well:

 * The communication restrictions aim to prohibit spam and to preserve the private nature of the messenger, while being sane.

-On WhatsApp there is a rule: 24 hours after you received the last message from your customer, you can only send a template to your customer.
+WhatsApp has a rule: 24 hours after you receive the last message from your customer, you can only send a template to your customer.
 The templates are reviewed and approved by WhatsApp on a case per case basis.
-This means that you can not just write anything, but your business can engage with pretty much everyone (given you are aware of his phone number).
+This means that you can not just write anything, but your business can engage with pretty much everyone (given you have his phone number).
 And that’s a very important feature.